 What is a Peloton instructor’s salary?

-A Peloton instructor’s salary is confidential information, although we’ve managed to uncover information that gives us an idea about how much a fitness coach might be earning annually.
+A Peloton instructor’s annual salary is confidential information, though sources have begun to divulge information that gives us an idea as to how much a fitness coach might make.
 During a 2019 interview with The Wall Street Journal, Jess Sims admitted that she was earning a six-figure salary with stock options.

 In 2021, Bloomberg reported that senior instructors earn “$500,000 or higher in total compensation.”
 Peloton instructors are also able to earn extra income if they participate in external sponsorships or are involved in their own business ventures.

-Robin Arźon is only known for being the VP/Head Instructor for Peloton, but also the author of Strong Mama, which is scheduled to be released on January 11, 2022.
-Arźon also has a strong following on Instagram with 871k followers.
+Take Robin Arźon for instance.
+Not only is Arźon known for serving as the VP/Head Instructor for Peloton, but she also authored Strong Mama, which was released on January 11, 2022.
+As a Peloton instructor and public figure, Arźon has also developed a strong following on Instagram (1 million followers) allowing any project she takes on to gain more exposure.

 Who started Peloton?